 The Intoxilyzer 8000 was developed before cell phones were being used.
 Now it is now uncommon for several individuals in the breath testing room to carry a cell phone.
 The cell phones typically emit a lower threhold of radio waves than police radios.

 CMI, the manufacturer of the Intoxilyzer 8000, paid for a study of Radiated Radio Frequency Susceptibility in 1983.
 The participates in the study measured readings from the Intoxilyzer under different RFI conditions with different distances and field strengths to determine whether the machines were property functioning.

-Florida FDLE Departmental Inspectors use Cell Phones to Manipulate Intoxilyzer 8000 Inspections
+Can Cell Phones Be Used to Manipulate the Intoxilyzer 8000 Inspections?

 At least one employee of the Florida Department of Law Enforcement (FDLE), Margaret "Maggie" Geddings, was forced to admit that she used a cell phone to manipulate the Intoxilyzer 8000 during the departmental inspections used to see if the machine is working properly.